 Unlike soft tissue injury claims, more serious “hard injuries” usually require legal representation.
-These types of injuries normally include things like head trauma, compound fractures, loss of body parts, disk herniations, deep gashes requiring stitches, 2nd and 3rd degree burns or disfigurement.
+These types of injuries include things like head trauma, compound fractures, loss of body parts, disk herniations, deep gashes requiring stitches, 3rd degree burns, and disfigurement.

 There’s simply too much to lose in a serious injury claim.
 You can only negotiate so far with an insurance company claim adjuster.
 While they may appear to be empathetic, in reality they will be doing everything possible to settle your claim for as little as possible.

 Once the adjuster says that’s all they can offer, there’s nothing more you can do.